olorunda/tailorSync/docs/user-guide.md

 4. Click the **Edit** button
 5. Update the status from the dropdown (pending, in progress, completed, cancelled)
 6. Click **Save** to update the task

+### Tips

+- Use clear, action-oriented titles for tasks
+- Set realistic due dates and priorities
+- Break large tasks into smaller, manageable subtasks
+- Review and update task statuses daily
+- Use the description field to provide detailed instructions
+- Link tasks to related orders for better context

 ## Expenses